And I wanted to, I don't normally have a show for tonight.

 So I understand that we're discussing kind of the philosophy regarding the different perspectives and objectives that are going on with regards to the Middle East.

-One of my favorite quotes is mathematics can tell you how to measure a man's estate, but philosophy could tell you how to measure a man's soul, right?
+One of my favorite quotes is, mathematics can tell you how to measure a man's estate, but philosophy could tell you how to measure a man's soul, right?

-More classical endeavors of thought are important to understanding the morals and ethics.
+These more classical endeavors of thought are important to understanding the morals and ethics.

 Let me try this again.

-Okay, so so that's great.
+Okay, so that's great.

 I appreciate that.

-Let's talk, let's talk about morals.
+Let's talk about morals.

 If we're going to compare colonialism to good and evil, we need to have definitions of good and evil, right?